A Step-By-Step Guide On How To Move Schools Easily

 Some additional things you can do

-Your daughter will become settled and happy once she has made some firm new friends.
-To encourage this you may want to enrol her into some extra-curricular activities, such as dance, sport or music.
+Your daughter will become settled and happy once she’s made some good friends.
+To encourage this you could enrol her into some extra-curricular activities, such as dance, sport or music.
+You could also look at arranging some playdates with her new classmates.
+The quicker she bonds with others the happier she’ll be.

 Some challenges that you may encounter

-1. Each school follows the same curriculum, but they don’t all teach the curriculum in the same order throughout the year.
-For example, at her old school, for Australian history, my daughter was taught about the first settlers in the first half of the year.
-In June we moved her to the new school and unfortunately, they are only just now starting to cover that same topic.
-What that means is my daughter is not only repeating the same subject twice, but she is also going to miss out on a whole subject, because her new school has already completed it.
+• Not all schools teach the curriculum in the same order.
+For example, at her old school – for Australian history – my daughter was taught about the first settlers in the first half of the year.
+We moved her to the new school half way through the year and unfortunately, they were only just starting to cover the same topic when she arrived.
+My daughter had to repeat the same subject twice (which she found boring), and she missed out on a whole new subject, because her new school had already completed it.

-• Even though your child may be making new friends and enjoying her new school, it may still take some time for her to form close and bonded friendships.
+• Even though your daughter may be making new friends and enjoying her new school, it may still take some time for her to form close and bonded friendships.
 You may find she misses her old friends for quite a while.

 To Sum Up

-Finally, if you are in the process of a school move, I wish you and your little one all the best for a bright future.
+If you’re in the process of a school move, I wish you and your little one all the best for a bright future.
+May your little girl shine at her new school!

 Scroll to Top